mtmanning93/craft-front/README.md

 ### Top Feed

-Top feed is only accessible to logged in users.
-It differs from the pther feeds in that instead of displaying posts it displays profile cards.
-When the feed initially loads it lists all profiles in order of [approval count](***), the most approved profile is awarded with the golden trophy on the top right of their profile card, second the silver medal and third the bronze.
+The Top feed is only accessible to logged-in users.
+It differs from the other feeds in that instead of displaying posts it displays profile cards.
+When the feed initially loads it lists all profiles in order of [approval count](***), the most approved profile is awarded with the golden trophy on the top right of their profile card, second the silver medal, and third the bronze.

 The idea of the top feed is for users to search profiles and have them listed in descending order of [approvals](***).
 Users are able to search profiles by information on their profile cards.
-For example if a user would like to find the most approved 'Landscaper' they can simply search this and have the profile cards listed with the most approved 'Landscaper' at the top of the list.
+For example, if a user would like to find the most approved 'Landscaper' they can simply search this and have the profile cards listed with the most approved 'Landscaper' at the top of the list.
 Other examples include searching by employer, location, name, and username.
 Additionally beside the search bar is a hoverable information icon to explain in brief how a user can use the feed.

 This works as a directory for users to find highly skilled individuals based on their needs.

 ![Top Feed (Overall)](README_images/features/feeds/top.png)